barrel/barrel-dev-best-practices/platforms/wordpress.md

 For another example using a class, see [this](https://gist.github.com/wturnerharris/7413478) gist.

-## Performance
+## Performance & Security Considerations

+### Profiling and Monitoring

-Use new relic regularly to check performance bottlenecks.
+Use New Relic regularly (included on [Pantheon sites](https://pantheon.io/docs/new-relic/) for free) to check performance bottlenecks.
 Activities should include reviewing the slowest processes as well as any key transaction traces.
 You can also set key transactions manually or via api functions in code.
 Remember to check for their existence before using.

-If New Relic is not available, use XDebug and/or a PHP Profiler.
+If New Relic is not available, use [XDebug](https://xdebug.org/) and/or an IDE with support for a PHP Profiler like [PHPStorm](https://www.jetbrains.com/phpstorm/).

-## Security Considerations

 ### Using nonces